-Folia FSN Universitatis Masarykianae Brunensis, Mathematica ??
+Table of Contents Folia FSN Universitatis Masarykianae Brunensis, Mathematica ??

-Computer assisted proof of chaotic behaviour of the forced damped pendulum Balázs Bánhelyi1, Tibor Csendes2, Barnabás M. Garay3 and László Hatvani^{4} 1 Institute of Informatics, University of Szeged, Hungary, P. O. Box 652, H-6701 Szeged, Hungary Email: bahhelyi@inf.u-szeged.hu 2 Institute of Informatics, University of Szeged, Hungary, P. O. Box 652, H-6701 Szeged, Hungary Email: csendes@inf.u-szeged.hu 3 Department of Mathematics, Budapest University of Technology, H1521 Budapest, Hungary Email: garay@math.bme.hu 4 Bolyai Institute, University of Szeged, Hungary, Aradi vértanúk tere 1, H-6720 Szeged, Hungary Email: hatvani@math.u-szeged.hu Abstract.
-J. Hubbard [4] has discovered that some motions of the damped forced pendulum $x'' + 10^{-1}x' + \sin x = \cos t$ are chaotic in the sense that the behaviour of these motions on intervals $[2k\pi, 2(k+1)\pi]$ $(k \in \mathbb{Z})$ can be prescribed arbitrarily independently of one another.
+Computer assisted proof of chaotic behaviour of the forced damped pendulum Balázs Bánhelyi1, Tibor Csendes2, Barnabás M. Garay3 and László Hatvani4 1 Institute of Informatics, University of Szeged, Hungary, P. O. Box 652, H-6701 Szeged, Hungary Email: banhelyi@inf.u-szeged.hu 2 Institute of Informatics, University of Szeged, Hungary, P. O. Box 652, H-6701 Szeged, Hungary Email: csendes@inf.u-szeged.hu 3 Department of Mathematics, Budapest University of Technology, H1521 Budapest, Hungary Email: garay@math.bme.hu 4 Bolyai Institute, University of Szeged, Hungary, Aradi vértanúk tere 1, H-6720 Szeged, Hungary Email: hatvani@math.u-szeged.hu Abstract.
+J. Hubbard [4] has discovered that some motions of the damped forced pendulum $x'' + 10^{-1}x' + \sin x = \cos t$ are chaotic in the sense that on the consecutive time intervals $(2k\pi, 2(k+1)\pi)$ $(k \in \mathbb{Z})$ they can freely "choose" between the following possibilities: the pendulum either crosses the bottom position clockwise exactly once or does not cross the bottom position at all or crosses the bottom position counterclockwise exactly once.
+(The pendulum does not point downwards at the time instants $t = 2k\pi$, $k \in \mathbb{Z}$.)
 We give a review of our work [1], in which we prove rigorously this assertion.
-The proof is based upon a theorem detecting chaos for general system of discrete dynamical systems.
-To check conditions of this theorem we need reliable computer simulations using the methods of interval arithmetic.
+The proof is based upon a theorem detecting chaos in general discrete dynamical systems.
+To check ^{} Supported by the Hungarian National Foundation for Scientific Research (OTKA T 048377 and T 046822) ^{} Supported by the Hungarian National Foundation for Scientific Research (OTKA T 049819) ^{} Supported by the Hungarian National Foundation for Scientific Research (OTKA T49516) and by the Analysis and Stochastics Research Group of the Hungarian Academy of Sciences conditions of this theorem we need reliable computer simulations using the methods of interval arithmetic.
 MSC 2000.
 34C28, 37D45, 70K40, 70K55, 65G30 1 Introduction The mathematical pendulum is a material point of mass m hanging on a weightless rod of length l in the gravitational field.
-The other hand of the rod is fixed, and ^{} This author was partly supported by the Hungarian National Foundation for Scientific Research (OTKA T49516) and by the Analysis Research Group of the Hungarian Academy of Sciences. the rod can move in a plane (see Figure 1).
+The other end of the rod is fixed, and the rod can move in a plane (see Figure 1).
 Let x denote the angle measured